rojasecr/MarketplaceQL/README.md

   }
 }
 ```
-and then using the "before" or "after" arguments to get the next or previous or item respectively.
+and then passing the cursor to "before" or "after" arguments to get the next or previous or item respectively.
 ```graphql

 query {